DanielCoutoVale/Dependencies/IP-verbs.md

 STRUCTURE-1 |            |Case >      |Head        |            |            |Cop >       |Head
 STRUCTURE-2 |Mark        |            |Obl         |Nsub        |Head        |            |Xcomp

 The examples above read *that in God there is no flaw*, *that in God there can be no evil*, *that in God nothing is violent*, and *that in God nothing can be violent*.
-The finite verb is always the head of the clause.
+Using UD terminology, the finite verb is always the head of the clause.
 In existential clauses, the noun is the subject of the verb *est* only when it is finite.
 If a finite verb such as *potest* is inserted, it becomes the subject of that verb instead.
 The infinitive verb is an 'Xcomp' of the finite verb.
 As for attributive clauses, the adjective is the head of the clause if there are no finite verbs.
 The noun is its subject and the auxiliary is its copula.
 When a finite verb such as *potest* is inserted, the noun becomes its subject and the adjective becomes its 'Xcomp'.
 As we can see, there is very little stability between word classes and the anchors associated with them.

 Taking this observation into consideration, I shall propose another structure and other word classes so as to forge a stability between class and function, thus increasing the number of rules that can be transferred between examples.